Trip diaries: Abroad

 1981 • August 14-28 • Egypt, London, Amsterdam

-• Saturday: Arrive Gatwick airport, train to Victoria Station, cab to Piccadilly Circus Hotel; walk to Design Centre, hotel, got ticket to Cats; sightsee bus tour with mom, hotel: nap; Cats, hotel: eat cheese & crackers, sleep; up at 2:30: walk to Palace, sleep.
+SA: Arrive Gatwick airport, train to Victoria Station, cab to Piccadilly Hotel; walk to Design Centre, hotel, got ticket to Cats; London Experience bus tour with mom, hotel: nap; Cats, hotel: eat cheese & crackers, sleep; up at 2:30: walk to Palace "How many guards are here at night?", hotel sleep.

-• Sunday: Walked to Savoy Hotel breakfast, walk along Thames, 10 Downing, Horse guards, Big Ben, Westminster Abbey, Buckingham Palace: changing of the guards, Victoria Station, subway to St. Paul's; City of London Museum, British Museum, hotel: eat.
+SU: Walked to Savoy Hotel breakfast, walk along Thames, 10 Downing, Royal Horse guards, Big Ben, Westminster Abbey, Buckingham Palace: changing of the guards, Victoria Station, subway to St. Paul's; City of London Museum: coffee pastry, British Museum, hotel: eat.

-• Monday: Sub to museum, Design Centre book shopping, National Gallery, Trafalgar Square, lunch with mom, hotel; cab to Heathrow, snack at airport.
-Flight to Cairo.
-Customs, cab to Ramses Hilton, sleep.
+MO: Cont bkfst in room, Sub to museum, Design Centre book shopping, National Gallery, Trafalgar Square, lunch with mom, hotel; cab to Heathrow, snack at airport.
+4:30: EgyptAir Flight to Cairo: Customs, cab to Ramses Hilton #814, sleep.

-• Tuesday: Left Cairo at 6:45, Istanbul, arrived in Amsterdam at noon, cab to hotel.
-Walk around town, media show, beer in cafe; walk to Dam, churches, Burger King.
+TU: Left Cairo at 6:45, Istanbul, arrived in Amsterdam at noon, cab to Amsterdam Sonesta hote; walk around town, media show, beer in cafe; walk to Dam, churches, Burger King.
 Mom and I went on evening wine & cheese canal boat tour.

-• Thursday: Bkfst in hotel, I walked city, museums, Anne Frank house, train station, subway: Rembrandt house, Van Gogh Museum, train ride.
-Dinner at 5 Flies restaurant.
+TH: Bkfst in hotel, I walked city, museums, Anne Frank house, train station, subway: Rembrandt house, Van Gogh Museum, train ride.
+Dinner at Five Flies restaurant.

-• Friday: Morning in hotel room.
-Left Amsterdam at 2 for Chicago, customs, Dallas at 9:30.
+FR: Morning in hotel room.
+Left Amsterdam on KLM at 2p for Chicago, customs, Dallas at 9:30.

 1982 • November 24-28 • Cozumel